 Install Python 2.7.5 from Python.org using the Mac Installer Disk Image.
 There are currently two versions, one for 10.3 and up (ppc/i386) and one for 10.6 and up (i386/x86_64).
 Either should work ok, but probably you want the second one.
 Set your path so that “python” is:

 Then install setuptools, a Python package manager:

 and use it to install the following packages:

 python -m easy_install mercurial # Source code control software python -m easy_install Cython # Used for Python-C interfacing python -m easy_install Sphinx # For building the documentation python -m easy_install ipython # Improved Python shell python -m easy_install py2app # For making app bundles

-Get the source code from the repository, using the version of “hg” that is in the same directory as Python 2.7:
+Get the source code from the repository.
+The program “hg” was installed in the last step and lives in the same directory as Python 2.7:

 Test the stand-alone link editor: